 Kayla is a Licensed Marriage & Family Therapist (LMFT) and Attachment Trauma-Informed Art Therapist and Clinical Associate at Dr. Kate Truitt & Associates in Southern California.
 For the past 20 years she has successfully empowered individuals to heal from trauma (including attachment and developmental trauma) and lead more joyful and authentic lives.
 She is trained and experienced in Interpersonal Neurobiology and Evidence-Based Practices.

-Kayla is a Certified Havening Techniques® Practitioner, practicing since her trainings in March 2018 and May 2019.
+Kayla is a Certified Havening Techniques® Practitioner, practicing Havening since 2018.
 Havening is a safe and gentle psychosensory form of psychotherapy which helps depotentiate traumatic experiences from the amygdala, a region of your brain associated with emotions.
 This re-processing of trauma removes the intense emotional experience from a traumatic memory.
 Havening is also a great tool for building emotional regulation, brain resiliency, and creating possibilities.
 Kayla is passionate about Havening and neurobiology, believing that understanding how the brain is impacted by trauma helps normalize one’s experiences.

 Kayla also enjoys working with HSPs (Highly Sensitive Person) and Empaths, 15-20% of the population are HSPs and about 2-3% are Empaths.
 HSPs process information more deeply and are wired a bit differently, creating increased sensitivity to their surroundings.
 HSPs may suffer from anxiety and higher stress levels in a world that feels overwhelming, thus benefitting from a therapist who understand HSPs, learning tools for self-care and setting boundaries.